James C. Wheeler

 - State Bank and Trust Company, General Counsel, EVP, Secretary

-Jim Wheeler’s practice focuses advising his clients on legal and risk issues in corporate, banking, mergers and acquisitions, and finance matters.
+Jim Wheeler’s practice focuses on advising his clients about their legal and risk issues in corporate, banking, mergers and acquisitions, and finance matters.

-Mr. Wheeler has represented numerous financial institutions in matters ranging from mergers and acquisitions to regulatory and reporting requirements, strategic planning, formation and structuring capital raises, corporate governance, litigation management, securities and public company reporting requirements, ownership succession and estate planning issues, officer and director compensation packages, lending and loan resolution strategies, loss-share, going private and subchapter-s elections.
+Mr. Wheeler has represented numerous financial institutions in matters ranging from mergers and acquisitions, to regulatory and reporting requirements, strategic planning, formation and structuring capital raises, corporate governance, litigation management, board and shareholder issues, securities and public company reporting requirements, proxy fights, ownership succession and estate planning issues, officer and director compensation packages, lending and loan resolution strategies, loss-share, going private and subchapter-s elections.

 Mr. Wheeler is a frequent speaker, writer, and commentator on the banking industry.